A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Introduction

-The article is not about stiffness reduction.
-Rather, it's about a system in which the stiffness is well-handled by a commonly-used ImEx scheme.
-However, as the solution equilibrates, the scheme becomes conditionally stable but not due to fast time-scales at high frequencies.
-It is likely that some of the methods proposed in the cited works would allow one to use knowledge of the structure of the linearized operator about the steady-state solution so as to modify the scheme and shift it out of the conditional stability.\\
+The PNP-FBV system is both nonlinear and diffusive.
+Hence a semi-implicit (also known as implicit-explicit) time-stepping scheme is a natural approach to take in hopes of avoiding stability restrictions on the time-step size while also avoiding the computational slowness caused by having to solve nonlinear equations.
+The linear diffusive term is handled implicitly and the nonlinear terms are handled explicitly.
+In this article, we study the stability properties of a second-order semi-implicit backwards differencing formula (SBDF2) as applied to the PNP-FBV system and find that the SBDF2 scheme becomes conditionally stable as the underlying solution of PNP-FBV system equilibrates.

+The PNP-FBV system can be forced at one of the boundaries using either an imposed voltage or imposed current.
+Simulations considered a variety of imposed voltages and imposed currents; the adaptive time-stepper was vital in that it could refine, and subsequently coarsen, the time-steps in response to fast changes in the imposed forcing \cite{YanThesis,Yan2017}.
+The adaptive time-stepper presented in \cite{YanThesis} is based on a second-order variable step-size, semi-implicit, backward differentiation formula (VSSBDF2 \cite{Wang2008}).
+In the companion article \cite{YPD_Part1}, the adaptive VSSBDF2 time-stepper is presented in full and its speed and stability properties are compared to those of an adaptive time-stepper based on a second-order variable step-size, {\it fully-implicit}, backward differentiation formula (VSBDF2 \cite{Wang2008}).
+It is demonstrated that for ``large'' values of the singular perturbation parameter $\epsilon$, the (semi-implicit) VSSBDF2 adaptive time-stepper is faster and for ``small'' values of $\epsilon$ the (fully-implicit) VSBDF2 adaptive time-stepper is faster.

-For the PNP-FBV system, in \cite{Yan2017, YanThesis, YPD_Part1}, we developed and used an adaptive time-stepping scheme based on a second-order variable step-size, semi-implicit, backward differentiation formula (VSSBDF2 \cite{Wang2008}).
-We considered a variety of applied voltages and currents; the adaptive time-stepper was vital in that it could refine, and subsequently coarsen, the time-steps in response to fast changes in the applied forcing.
-However, when the applied forcing was held constant, and the underlying physical solution relaxes to a steady state solution, the adaptive time-stepper did not behave in the expected manner: the time-steps didn't grow until they reached the user-specified maximum time-step size, $dt_\text{max}$, and the numerical solution didn't converge to the numerical steady state.
-Instead, we observe that the numerical solution gets close to, but fails to converge to, the numerical steady state and, simultaneously, the time-step sizes stabilize at a limiting step size $dt_\infty$.
-In this regime, the VSSBDF2 adaptive time-stepper is effectively an SBDF2 time-stepper with time-steps equal to $dt_\infty$.
+When the imposed forcing is held constant, and the underlying physical solution relaxes to a steady-state solution, the expected behaviour of an adaptive time-stepper is that the time-steps will grow until they reach the user-specified maximum time-step size, $dt_\text{max}$, and the numerical solution will converge to the numerical steady state.
+This is precisely what is observed with the VSBDF2 adaptive time-stepper based on the fully-implicit BDF2 scheme \cite{YPD_Part1}.
+However, we found that the VSSBDF2 adaptive time-stepper based on the semi-implicit SBDF2 scheme did not behave in the expected manner.
+Instead, as shown in Figure \ref{Full_Model_tmax_effect}, we observe that the numerical solution gets close to, but fails to converge to, the numerical steady state and, simultaneously, the time-step sizes stabilize to a limiting step size $dt_\infty$.
+(The figure only shows the behaviour up to $t=1.5$, however the observed behaviour continues past this time for as long as we chose to compute the solution.)
+Figure \ref{Full_Model_tmax_effect} is discussed fully in Section \ref{numerical_tests_PNP}.